Cheshta08/Sarcasm-detection-demo/README.md

 3. **Open the frontend**

-Open index.html in your browser.
+Open index.html in your browser to launch the demo interface.

 ---

 ## 📦 Model File
-The trained LSTM model (lstm_model.keras) is large in size.
+⚠️ The trained LSTM model file (lstm_model.keras) is too large for GitHub’s 100MB limit.

-GitHub has a 100MB per file limit.
+You may need to download it separately or use Git LFS (Large File Storage) if you want to run the full demo locally.

+## Contribution
+- Edit by Priyanshi Modi